luplatina/Clinicaltrial_mining/README.md

 # Clinicaltrial_mining
-scaping the date, drug and contact information from clinicaltrial.gov website.
+Scaping the date, drug and contact information from clinicaltrial.gov website.

 ## Overview
 This project has three steps,
 * 1)Scraping data from https://clinicaltrials.gov and store the data as csv;
 * 2)Allow user to extract target disease and use class to store the data;
 * 3)Visualization.
+A web app [trialminer](http://trialminer.site) can perform the same functions with a convient user interface.

 ## How to use the module package
 Download the module package. then go to the directory in a terminal.
 Open a python command shell. test code is shown as follow: